spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### GSM
 Short for [Global State Manager](#global-state-manager).

+### SchemaDatabase

+The `SchemaDatabase.uasset` file contains information about uobjects and associated [schema (SpatialOS documentation)](https://docs.improbable.io/reference/13.6/shared/concepts/schema#schema) in your project.
+Information is automatically added to the SchemaDatabase by the GDK whenever you generate schema.
+You cannot manually edit this file.

 ### Schema Generation
 A SpatialOS GDK for Unreal toolbar command (within the Unreal Editor) which takes a set of Unreal classes and generates SpatialOS [schema](#schema) that enables automatic communication between Unreal and SpatialOS.